jnwatson/py-lmdb/docs/index.rst

 * Environments may be opened by multiple processes on the same host, making it ideal for working around Python's `GIL
   <http://wiki.python.org/moin/GlobalInterpreterLock>`_.
-* Multiple sub-databases may be created with transactions covering all sub-databases.
+* Multiple named databases may be created with transactions covering all named databases.
 * Memory mapped, allowing for zero copy lookup and iteration.
 This is optionally exposed to Python using the :py:func:`buffer` interface.
 * Maintenance requires no external process or background threads.